 - In Kagetsu Tohya, the Tsukihime sequel, Shiki has been made to forget about what his eyes can do because if he can see death, he can see the world collapsing and Len will have to rewrite everything again.
 So he repeatedly comes upon circumstances that would be no big deal and then wonders why he thought he could deal with such a thing.
 Like being chained or locked out of a room.
 Or knife fighting someone to the death.

-- Nethack.
-Just Nethack.
-Amnesia (Mind flayer, or reading a scroll of amnesia) attacks can erase parts of the map, and, even worse, will unidentify some of the items you have formally identified (Whait, was the purple or the black potion the one of extra healing?
+- NetHack.
+Just.
+Nethack.
+Amnesia (Mind flayer, or reading a scroll of amnesia) attacks can erase parts of the map, and, even worse, will unidentify some of the items you have formally identified (Wait, was the purple or the black potion the one of extra healing?
 I'll try the black! *fall asleep while under attack*

-- Bug subverts this trope (and all for the doctor's amusement).
+- Bug Martini subverts this trope (and all for the doctor's amusement).